Function spaces for decoupling: Decoupling

 \section{Decoupling}

 In this section we show that the decoupling inequalities for the sphere and the light cone are equivalent to norm bounds for certain functions in $\funpqs$ and $\funpqsone$, respectively.
-To do so, we first give an equivalent description of the $\funpqs$ norm of functions with frequency support in a dyadic annulus.
+To do so, we first give an equivalent description of the $\funpqs$ norm of functions with frequency support in a dyadic annulus, which in turn shows that the $\funpqs$ norm itself behaves well under decoupling.